musebe/musebecodes/packages/personal-blog-lite/content/blog/Nuxt_lazy_loading/index.md

 ## Lazy loading images

-To lazy load all the tagged images, we will first loop through all the images in the board after which we will use cloudinary's vue.js `cld-image` component to display the fetched images.
-By using the `loading` attribute on `cld-image` component, we are able to lazy load all the images.
+To lazy load all the tagged images, we will first loop through all the images in the board after which we will use Cloudinary's vue.js `cld-image` component to display the fetched images.
+By using the `loading` attribute on the `cld-image` component, we are able to lazy load all the images.

 ```components\ImageGrid.vue
    <div v-for="image in board.images" :key="image.public_id">